Bounding and Approximating Intersectional Fairness through Marginal Fairness: Additional Experiments and Plots

 In this section we will present additional plots from the experiments conducted in Section \ref{sec.experiments}.

 The experiments were conducted on a machine with a i7 7700HQ CPU, and 8gb of ram.
 Running all the experiments took about 1 full day.

 The main dataset used is a publicly available sample from the 1990 US census.
 The US census is legally mandated, hence every citizen has to give its information to the US government.
 No identifiable information is available, and the samples were randomly chosen from the original full dataset.
-Full information is available at the relevant UCI archive \href{https://archive.ics.uci.edu/ml/datasets/US+Census+Data+(1990)}{web-page}.
+Full information is available at the \hyperlink{https://archive.ics.uci.edu/ml/datasets/US+Census+Data+(1990)}{UCI archive link}.

 We reproduce here Figure \ref{fig.comp_conv} and Figure \ref{fig.exp_part} on Figure \ref{fig.comp_conv_CI} and Figure \ref{fig.exp_part_CI} adding the $1^{\text{st}}$ and $10^{\text{th}}$ decile but only using $\alpha=1$ for $\UFIB$ and $\tau=10$ to make it readable.